 - Mela (Pension for grant/scholarship receivers)

-Annual holiday regulations depend on whether you belong to the staff category of "research and teaching staff" or "other staff".
+Annual holiday regulations depend on whether you belong to the staff category of "research and teaching staff" or "expert and support staff".

 Research and teaching staff